 - IBCE: Austria, Bulgaria, Croatia, Cyprus, Czech Republic, Estonia, Greece, Hungary, Latvia, Lithuania, Poland, Romania, Slovakia, Slovenia

 What happens to your investments if Interactive Brokers goes bust?
 Although there are only a handful of historical examples of large brokerages collapsing, it does happen from time to time.
-However, modern US, EU, and national regulation for the financial markets have created multi-layer protection systems to safeguard investor assets.
+However, modern US, EU, and national regulations for the financial markets have created multi-layer protection systems to safeguard investor assets.
 A ton of rules, basically.

-Most importantly, brokers like IB are required to keep client assets, your “real” equity like stocks, segregated from those of the broker in a special bank account, also known as a custodian account or securities depository.
+Most importantly, brokers like IB are required to keep client assets, your “real” equity-like stocks, segregated from those of the broker in a special bank account, also known as a custodian account or securities depository.
 When you buy shares of equity, these are stored electronically with the custodian with you registered as the beneficiary owner.
 In practice, these “accounts” are digital ledgers with names and numbers.

 In case of bankruptcy of your broker, creditors of the bankrupt broker cannot lay claim to your funds as these are held by separate legal entities.
 Meaning, everything else being equal, your equity would be returned to you eventually, although it may take years.